AhmedYousriSobhi/aCupOfTea/business/foodDeliveryServiceCompany/readme.md

 During Calculating the EDT in post-order state, there are two methods for that calculation, either calculating the EDT as a whole value, or estimating each step in the EDT and summing them together to get the total EDT value.

-EDT could be splitted into multiple stages, which differ from company to another:
+EDT could be split into multiple stages, which differ from company to another:
-1. First Mile 'FM': The time taken by the runner who deliver the order from __Acceptting the order__ till __Arriving to the restaurant__.
+1. First Mile 'FM': The time taken by the runner who deliver the order from __Accepting the order__ till __Arriving to the restaurant__.
 2. Cooking Time 'CT': The time taken by the restaurant preparing the food, which is defined from __restaurant accept the order__ till __The food is ready__.
    - But some the company don't have an indicator from the restaurant to know if they have finished preparing the food, So in this case the CT is calculated from __Runner Arrived to restaurant__ till __Runner Is Out For Delivery__.